ONLYOFFICE/docker-onlyoffice-nextcloud/README.md

-## Document Server and ownCloud/Nextcloud Docker installation
+## Document Server and Nextcloud Docker installation

-Document Server and ownCloud/Nextcloud Docker installation will install the preconfigured version of [ONLYOFFICE Document Server][2] connected to ownCloud/Nextcloud to your server running them in Docker containers.
+Document Server and Nextcloud Docker installation will install the preconfigured version of [ONLYOFFICE Document Server][2] connected to Nextcloud to your server running them in Docker containers.

 ## Requirements